SpidersInMyHair/RoboRescue/README.md

 Simply checks if both the left and right button on the EV3 brick are pressed simultaneously.
 If they are, the program exits.

+``getGlobalDirection(heading)``

+    reducedHeading = heading % 360;
+    if (reducedHeading >= 315 or reducedHeading < 45):
+        reducedHeading = 0;
+    if (reducedHeading >= 45 and reducedHeading < 135):
+        reducedHeading = 90;
+    if (reducedHeading >= 135 and reducedHeading < 225):
+        reducedHeading = 180;
+    if (reducedHeading >= 225 and reducedHeading < 315):
+        reducedHeading = -90;
+    return reducedHeading;

+This function takes in any 'heading' or angle as an argument.
+It will then return the value of that angle as either 0, -90, 90 or 180 degrees.
+For example, passing in a value of 720 degrees will simply return 0.
+This is because 720 degrees is 360 degrees, which is 0 degrees.
+Why is this done?
+This is done because we want the robot to call forward by only 0 degrees.
+We don't want the robot to record an opening at 0 degrees and then at some later point as 360 degrees.